close-dev-team/mobile-close-channel-sdk-android/README.md

 The nickname is the nickname, first name or full name of the user.
 It is optional so does not have to be specified.

+When registerUser is called multiple times, it will return the already existing user.
+It is not possible to change the uniqueId or to change the nickname with the registerUser call.

 Please make sure to read the reference documentation for more information

 ## Step 4: Adding a channel